AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

   begin
     do
       Open (Input_File, "Some_File");
-    and then terminate with
+    and then at exit
       Close (Input_File); -- execution of this statement is deferred until the -- end of the enclosing scope
-    end do;
+    end exit;

     Do_Processing_Of_Input_File_With_Possible_Exceptions_Being_Raised;
   end;